kevthehermit/SpearPhisher/README.md

 # SpearPhisher
-A Web Application to Send and Track Spear Phishing Campaigns
+A Web Application to Send and Track Spear Phishing Campaigns.

+You can view screenshots and a quick demo video at http://spearphisher.co.uk

 SpearPhisher is made up of 3 components.
 * Django Web Application for Creation and Management.